Liu Seong Gung Fu

 broken mirror system.
 He gave each of his students a piece of the mirror.
 Some of them were given more of the puzzle and others received a small but unique part.

 Grandmaster Reeders was given the Chinese name “Liu Siong” by his teacher and great uncle, Liu Leong Siong.
 Grandmaster Reeders changed the Liu Siong name to Liu Seong at some point later in his life.
-Beside the instruction that Grandmaster Reeders had with his great uncle in Chuan Fa and Kun Tao, he also studied with numerous Silat teachers and practitioners of various other arts.
-Aside from being well known in the Silat community, he also held a 7th degree black belt in Budozen Soundje Kempo, a 5th degree black belt in Shotokan Karate, and a 10th degree black beld in Kodokan Judo and Jui Jitsu.
-He was also said to have had working knowledge of 81 weapons.
+Beside the instruction that Grandmaster Reeders had with his great uncle in Chuan Fa and Kun Tao, he also studied with multiple Silat teachers and practitioners of various other arts.
+Aside from being well known in the Silat community, he is also said to have held a 7th degree black belt in Budozen Soundje Kempo, a 5th degree black belt in Shotokan Karate, and a 10th degree black beld in Kodokan Judo and Jui Jitsu.
+His students assert that he had working knowledge of 81 weapons.
 It is not totally clear what aspects of his training he incorporated into this art, but this art appears to be a combination of what Grandmaster Reeders learned from his great uncle and the Silat arts that he learned.

 Willem Reeders’ grandfather Karl Lodewygk was related to Willem the IV, prince of Orange and King of the Netherlands.
 As most royalty of the Dutch, Karl was related to English royalty and was the Earl of the House of Wiedling.
 In the early 1800’s, Karl went on a trip to China as an emissary of Holland and to secure trading agreements on tea.
 During a visit to Peking (now called Beijing), he met with the emperor and the royal court of China.